-3-42 All lands designated as Park within Hammond are subject to a master plan administered by the Parks & Leisure Service Department.
+- 3-43 All lands designated as Park within Hammond are subject to a master plan administered by the Parks & Leisure Service Department. - 3-44 Maple Ridge will ensure that uses within Park spaces should serve the needs of all ages and demographics, particularly seniors and youth. - 3-45 Maple Ridge will continue to work with the Parks & Leisure Services Commission on the delivery of recreation programs that create age-appropriate opportunities that meet the needs of all genders, abilities, and income levels within the community. - 3-46 In an effort to ensure that Parks within Hammond are accessible to everyone, including those with physical disabilities, Maple Ridge will continue to work with the Municipal Advisory Committee on Accessibility Issues to ensure accessibility needs are considered and addressed. - 3-47 To enhance connectivity throughout Hammond and create links with Parks and other points of interest, new pathways and trails within Park spaces will be selected in consideration of the larger pedestrian and bicycling network. - 3-48 Where sufficient neighbourhood demand is confirmed, Maple Ridge will consider identifying suitable space for a community garden in Hammond. - 3-49 Emmeline Mohun Park currently provides public views and access to the Fraser River.
+Where new opportunities arise, Maple Ridge will consider establishing additional park space along the river to provide increased public access.

-- 3-43 Maple Ridge will continue to endeavour that uses within any new and existing Park spaces should serve the needs of all ages and demographics, particularly seniors and youth. - 3-44 Maple Ridge will continue to work with the Parks & Leisure Services Commission on the delivery of recreation programs that create age-friendly opportunities and meet the needs of all genders, abilities, and income levels within the community. - 3-45 In an effort to ensure that Parks within Hammond are accessible to everyone, including those with physical disabilities, Maple Ridge will continue to work with the Municipal Advisory Committee on Accessibility Issues to ensure accessibility needs are considered and addressed. - 3-46 To enhance connectivity throughout Hammond and create links with Parks and other points of interest, new pathways and trails within Park spaces will be selected in consideration of the larger pedestrian and bicycling network. - 3-47 Where sufficient neighbourhood demand is confirmed, Maple Ridge will consider identifying suitable space for a community garden in Hammond. - 3-48 Emmeline Mohun Park currently provides public views and access to the Fraser River.
-Where new opportunities arise, Maple Ridge will consider establishing additional park space along the river to provide increased public access. - 3-49 To encourage urban wildlife, including songbirds, bees, butterflies and other insects, appropriate native shrub and plant material will be used in Park areas, wherever feasible. - 3-50 Maple Ridge will work with the community to identify opportunities to enhance Hammond Park spaces through inclusion of new recreation activities, public art, heritage feature(s), interpretive plaques and/or wayfinding signage.
+- 3-50 To encourage urban wildlife, including songbirds, bees, butterflies and other insects, appropriate native shrub and plant material will be used in Park areas, wherever feasible. - 3-51 Maple Ridge will work with the community to identify opportunities to enhance Hammond Park spaces through inclusion of new recreation activities, public art, heritage feature(s), interpretive plaques and/or wayfinding signage.

-3.4 Institutional
+3.4 INSTITUTIONAL

-Hammond has a broad range of Institutional uses that are both public and private operations.
-An Institutional use includes services such as education, government, fire protection, public transit, health and welfare, and cultural/spiritual.
+Hammond has a broad range of Institutional (see attached Schedule 1) uses that are both public and private in nature.
+Institutional uses include services such as education, government, fire protection, public transit, health and welfare, and cultural/spiritual institutions.